October 31, 2018 7 min read

 “Protein is one of the preferred nutrients of athletes because of its ability to stimulate muscle protein synthesis”, Dr. Christine Rosenbloom declared, professor of nutrition at Georgia State University.
 She has over 20 years of experience as a sports dietitian and has answered an important question about protein timing, which appears to be the most critical factor in achieving positive training goals for athletes.
 Dr. Rosenbloom emphasized the importance of the period immediately after exercise for consuming protein and how this is related to building muscle and muscle recovery.

-This advice makes sense as protein ingestion is vital to replenishing broken protein from muscle break down (2).
+This advice makes sense as protein ingestion is vital to replenishing broken protein from muscle breakdown (2).

 One of the multiple studies that confirms this line of thinking was conducted at The Institute of Sports Medicine in Copenhagen.
-Researchers there designed a study to investigate the rates of protein synthesis in the human patella tendon and quadricep muscles after exercise when infusion of amino acids takes place.
-The results showed that the fractional synthetic rates of all proteins were elevated post-exercise while collagen synthesis in muscle increased by ~ 3.5 folds.
-This is one of the major proteins synthesized biologically in tendons and muscles post-workout.
+Researchers there designed a study to investigate protein synthesis rates in the human patella tendon and quadricep muscles after exercise when an infusion of amino acids takes place.

 Skeletal muscle protein is made from myofibrillar and sarcoplasmic proteins (the bulk/mass of a muscle) and collagen protein that constitute the connective tissue (the skeleton of a muscle) which is considered to be “the most abundant protein in mammals.”

-Critics afirmed the results commenting that any increases in the mass of muscle fibers can only be fully functional if there were remodeling of the connective tissuesurrounding them, as well as of the tendon connecting the muscle to bone (3).
+Critics afirmed the results commenting that any increases in the mass of muscle fibers can only be fully functional if there were remodeling of the connective tissue surrounding them, as well as of the tendon connecting the muscle to bone (3).

 3. Recovery